The Nitty Gritty of Abrasive Safety

 Valve Grinding

-By incorporating the Abrasive ABCs into your grinding procedure you have the best chance to grind the material without stone load and the finish will be what you require for the application.
+By incorporating the Abrasive ABCs into your grinding procedure, you have the best chance to grind the material to the finish required for the application without stone load.
 Keep in mind some valves have a special coating that prevents you from grinding at all.
 Pay close attention if you see any cautions and or notes from the manufacturer to insure you don’t grind away the coating.

-Here again the valve seat has evolved and of course the machine manufacturers have also evolved.
-Many shops have already migrated to using the multi-angle carbide cutters that cut multiple angles simultaneously.
-However in my travels around this great country of ours I still a lot of seat grinding going on.
-Valve seats come in a variety of materials.
-Nickel chrome, Stellite, cast iron, copper beryllium, and powdered metal.
-You simply cannot expect one grinding spec to grind all of these varying materials.
+Here again, valve seats have evolved and, of course, machine manufacturers have also evolved.
+Many shops have migrated to using multi-angle carbide cutters that cut multiple angles simultaneously.
+However, in my travels around this great country I still see a lot of seat grinding going on.
+Valve seats come in a variety of materials - nickel chrome, Stellite, cast iron, copper beryllium, and powdered metal.
+You simply cannot expect one grinding spec to accommodate all of these varying materials.

 Surface Grinding:

-Here is where we still see a lot of abrasives being used.
+Here is where abrasives are still being used.
 I stated earlier that a lot of shops have acquired the newer cutting machines that use CBN and PCD.
 Some of you have converted your existing grinding machines to also use the CBN or PCD.
-But as good as CBN and PCD is there are just applications that need to be ground.
-Diesel cylinder heads with exposed valve seat or pre-cups.
-Aluminum cylinder heads with exposed valve seat or pre-cups.
+But as good as CBN and PCD are there are applications that just need to be ground.
+Diesel cylinder heads with exposed valve seats or pre-cups.
+Aluminum cylinder heads with exposed valve seats or pre-cups.

-- Aluminum Oxide abrasive for steel and hardened metals
+2. Aluminum oxide abrasive for steel and hardened metals

-- Aluminum Oxide and Silicon-Carbide combination abrasive for aluminum, cast iron, hardens hardened iron and steel.
+3. Aluminum oxide and silicon-carbide combination abrasive for aluminum, cast iron, and hardened iron and steel.

 Always be sure to replace your segments in a group.
 If your machine uses 10 segments, you should replace all 10 of them at the same time.
 This helps with machine balance and concentricity.